Welcome

 Tatsuya Nakatani was here for a couple of days.
 He is a great cook, and a great guy... plus he's an

-music.
+such wonderful music.
 How does Ted Hearne do it?
 The recording session at

-Avatar Studios was incredibly intense,
+Avatar Studios was

-something that means so much to those involved.
+can hear something that means so much to those involved.

 The NMC hosted